dihmandrake/strongswan-container/Readme.md

 * Look into better hardening with compiler flags.
 Maybe [OWASP compiler flags](https://cheatsheetseries.owasp.org/cheatsheets/C-Based_Toolchain_Hardening_Cheat_Sheet.html) are helpful.
 * Look into running the container as non-root.
 * Properly set tags for images in the format of `strongswanVersion-alpineVersion`, for example, `5.9.2-3.13.5`.
-* Properly tag and release the repo repository instead of updating on any commit on the main branch.
+* Properly tag and release the repository instead of updating on any commit on the main branch.
-* Push the image to alternative container repos (GitHub & Quay).
+* Push the image to alternative container registries (GitHub & Quay).
 * Compile dependencies of StrongSwan from source to enable more compiler optimizations.
 Most important: OpenSSL, musl-libc and curl